ionic-team/ionic-docs/src/pages/utilities/platform.md

 ### `isPortrait() => boolean`

-Returns `true` if the app is in portait mode.
+Returns `true` if the app is in portrait mode.

 ### `width() => number`